Unity-Technologies/com.unity.probuilder/Documentation~/menu-repair.md

 ## Remove Degenerate Triangles

-Deletes triangles on a Mesh that are either taking up no space, or are duplicates.
+Deletes triangles on a mesh that are either taking up no space, or are duplicates.

 ## Check for Broken ProBuilder References